inacmor/mobiledets-yolov4-pytorch/README.md

 -The mobiledets model codes are mainly from https://github.com/novice03/mobiledet-pytorch.

 ---Train---
----step1: put your trainset and labels(xml) in data/Imgs and data/Annotations.
+step1: put your trainset and labels(xml) in data/Imgs and data/Annotations.
----step2: put your pretrained .pth in weights/pretrained.
+step2: put your pretrained .pth in weights/pretrained.
----step3: run ready_for_training.py.
+step3: run ready_for_training.py.
----step4: run kmeans.py.
+step4: run kmeans.py.
----step5: run train.py.
+step5: run train.py.

 ---Inference---
--step1: put your testset in data/Test_I.
+step1: put your testset in data/Test_I.
--step2: run detect.py.
+step2: run detect.py.
--The result will be ./devs.
+The result will be ./devs.

 ---requirement---
--pytorch1.4.0.
+pytorch1.4.0.
--timm.
+timm.
--tucker_conv.
+tucker_conv.